Summarizing Our S&P 500 Outlook

-Long-term the S&P 500 has completed a (IV) wave of supercycle degree at its March 2009 bottom from a long run Elliott wave analysis perspective.
-The long-term picture is analogous to the Dow Jones, which shows alternation between supercycle wave (II) and (IV).
-Wave (II) was sharp, simple and retraced a huge portion of wave (I) whereas wave (IV) finished as a complex and shallow irregular flat.
-Nevertheless, supercycle wave (IV) retraced more than a 38.2% Fibonacci on a log scale.
-The wave action in between the corrective supercycle waves fits neatly together into an extended third supercycle wave.
+The S&P 500 has completed a (IV) wave of Supercycle degree at its March 2009 bottom from a long run Elliott wave analysis perspective.
+The long-term picture is analogous to the Dow Jones Industrial Average.
+Both indices show alternation between Supercycle wave (II) and (IV).
+Wave (II) was sharp, simple and retraced a great portion of wave (I) whereas wave (IV) finished as a complex and shallow irregular flat.
+Despite being shallow, Supercycle wave (IV) retraced more than a 38.2% Fibonacci of Supercycle wave (III) on a log scale.
+Price action during Supercycle wave (III) shows extended behavior.
+All of this is a textbook fit of Elliott’s rules and guidelines.

 Price action confirms our thesis.
 Supercycle (I) recorded a twentyfold increase in stock prices.
 Supercycle wave (III) shows a two-hundred fold increase during its extended cycle.
 The odd one out is the current swing from the March 2009 bottom.
 It records a fourfold price increase.
 That stands out again and does not fit into the overall picture.
 It is way too short!